Before Black, queer artists were mainstream, there was Qaadir Howard

 The Atlanta-based creative first attracted a following on YouTube mainly for his humorous and often heartfelt “story time” videos, where he’d regale viewers with tales such as being rejected from working at McDonald’s, getting harassed by kids at Walmart, or going toe-to-toe with a high school bully.

-Howard’s razor-sharp tongue and outspoken presence on YouTube led to other opportunities, including a role in the 2013 horror film Blood Shed and co-hosting the online series Pop Trigger.
+Howard’s razor-sharp tongue and outspoken presence on YouTube led to other opportunities, including a role in the 2013 horror film Blood Shed and cohosting the online series Pop Trigger.
 But all of that has been a backdrop to his true passion: recording music.

 “My sister [asked me], ‘Qaadir who are you?
 Are you Prince?
-Are you Michael Jackson, Lenny Kravitz, or RuPaul?”
+Are you Michael Jackson, Lenny Kravitz, or RuPaul?'”
 Howard says.
 “Because I do so many things, it’s like, is he trying to host?
 Is he trying to be in movies?
 What exactly is this?”

 “What we’re doing right now is focusing on the music,” Howard continues.
 “That has always been my core.”